 12. Dogs Learning to Sit

 Dogs can learn a range of tricks through classical conditioning.
-Trainers give them positive reinforcements for good behavior, such as a treat when a dog sits.
+Trainers give them continuous positive reinforcements for good behavior, such as a treat when a dog sits.

 Other common behaviors that dogs learn through direct training include roll, fetch, come, and follow.